 Claiming holiday compensation for food poisoning can seem like a complex and daunting prospect.
 However, our friendly food poisoning solicitors can help you handle your case.
 We're experts in our field and we have a deep knowledge of the law surrounding food poisoning abroad claims and can deal with companies located overseas as well as tour operators from the UK.

-If you have suffered from food poisoning whilst on holiday at home or abroad, please call for free initial advice call our personal injury solicitors on 0203 816 0065.
+If you have suffered from food poisoning whilst on holiday at home or abroad, please call our personal injury solicitors on 0203 816 0065.

 Vacationing compensation: had an accident in England or Wales?